 - Your provider or a plan staff member wasn’t sensitive to your cultural needs or other special needs you may have.

-Do you have a grievance?
-Filing a grievance or appeal won’t affect your health care services or benefits coverage.
+Do you have a complaint/grievance?
+Filing a complaint/grievance or appeal won’t affect your health care services or benefits coverage.
 Just let us know right away.
 We have special processes to help you.
 And we’ll do our best to answer your questions and resolve your issue.
-We’ll also keep all your info private.

 Then, if you like, you can file an appeal.
 You’d like us to review the decision to be sure we were correct about things like: